 The Exemplas Group of Companies means Exemplas Holdings Limited; Exemplas Limited; Exemplas Trade Services Limited; and Enterprise Growth Solutions Limited (“Exemplas Group”).
 References in this Notice to “we” or “us” are to the entities listed.

 We are committed to protecting your personal data and right to privacy.
 We will always keep your personal data safe and comply with applicable data protection legislation in place from time to time.

 The Exemplas Group understands the importance of protecting personal data and is committed to complying with the General Data Protection Regulation 2016/679 (GDPR).
 We are committed to fostering a culture of transparency and accountability by demonstrating compliance with the principles set out in the Regulation – as laid out in our data protection policy (available to you when you request this by email from our Data Protection Officer).
 This privacy notice lets you know what happens to any personal data that you give to us, or any that we may collect from or about you.

 When we ask you for personal data, we will:

 • only ask for relevant information

-• look after it and make sure it is only accessible to those within the Exemplas Group who need to see it
+• look after it and make sure it is only accessible to those within the Exemplas Group and its partners who need to see it

 • only keep it for as long there is a business, statutory or legal obligation (according to our retention policy)